 Fort Hunt Elementary School

-- Fort Hunt Elementary School's student population of 596 students has grown by 5% over five school years.
+Fort Hunt Elementary School's student population of 592 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-6|